Informed Consent, Right to Refuse Treatment, and Other Things You Should Know About Patient’s Rights

 Additionally, parents or guardians cannot refuse life-sustaining treatments for their child.

 When someone refuses treatment, it is often a very personal choice.
-In cases of people with a terminal illness, they might choose to on “comfort” care.
+In cases of people with a terminal illness, they might choose to focus on “comfort” care.
 Others might be worried about the financial and emotional cost of life-sustaining measures and choose to have a “do not resuscitate” order.
 Additionally, some choose to refuse treatment for religious reasons or simply because they do not think it is the best option for them.
 It is not illegal for a competent adult to refuse treatment, though there are many cases where doctors warn against it.

 Disclosure and Malpractice